staugur/vuepress-plugin-utterances/README.md

 ---

-> Refer to [utterances](https://utteranc.es/) implemented by [@ido-design/vuepress-plugin-comments](https://github.com/Timi-design/vuepress-plugin-timi/tree/master/vuepress-plugin-comments)
+> Refer to [utterances](https://utteranc.es/) implemented by [@Timi-design/vuepress-plugin-comments](https://github.com/Timi-design/vuepress-plugin-timi/tree/master/vuepress-plugin-comments), also supports [Beaudar](https://beaudar.lipk.org/)
 >
 > ps: The level is limited, there may be some bugs that cannot be solved, use it with caution~~
+>
+> ps: Beaudar can be regarded as the Chinese version of Utterances

 ## Install